EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 *High-level scenarios to adopt, use and share the product.*

 - Adopt: Tourists download the TripTracker application on their phone before visiting a new city.
-They create an account and starts looking through recommended walking paths to follow during their trip.
+They create an account and start browsing recommended walking paths to follow during their trip.
 They can also save the paths they like to easily find them later in their favorites and even download them for offline access.
 We contact professionals such as city managers or local business owners to promote the application